210927-Reston-UiPath/Keele_F-P1/readme.md

 MVPs -

-Can bulk order from custom webpage.
+Can bulk order from custom webpage

 Can add new clients to clientDB

-Can generate new shopping list for new client by matching clientID to what they ordered.

-Can generate individual expense sheet for each client(Will be able to email client expenses and items ordered)
+Records total cost and order and inserts into OrderInfoTable in DB

+Generates expenses per item in expensesheetTable in DB by client id

-Can shop from 2 vendors
+Can shop from PEGA

+Can Shop from DummyStore